 Root Causes to be Addressed Instructional time is not being maximized.
-Student and staff attendance should continue

-to be addressed.
-More effective monitoring practices of instructional expectations and

-classroom management revisions are needed.
+Student and staff attendance should continue to be addressed.
+More effective monitoring practices of instructional expectations and classroom management revisions are needed.

 This is a root cause and not a Yes

 contributing cause or symptom

-This is something we can affect Yes
+This is something we can Yes

+affect

 Impacted Programs School and District Effectiveness

-Overarching Need - Large percentage of students not performing on or above grade level in math according to GMAS 2023.
+Overarching Need - Large percentage of students not performing on or above grade level in math according to iReady Math K-5.
+We feel the need to continue our concentration on the rigor of the new math standards.